The best hemiplegia treatment is exercise…

 If you struggle with paralysis in your arm and hand, then mirror therapy can help.
 It involves using a mirror to “trick” your brain into thinking that your affected side is moving.
 Although it’s a strange approach, it really does activate neuroplasticity and improve hemiplegia after stroke.

-The Best Hemiplegia Treatment for Stroke Survivors
+Summary: The Best Hemiplegia Treatment for Stroke Survivors

 Overall, the best hemiplegia treatment is repetitive, passive rehab exercise.